 1800: The backlash against globalization

 Then there are parallels with the election that saw Thomas Jefferson come to power.
-Both Jefferson and Trump revelled in “the anti-globalist agenda—the belief that America can be a world unto itself, which it never can—or the credo of anti-elitism, that is, that America should be run exclusively by the people without reference to expertise, and consequences be damned,” Jones says.“Historians will be genuinely fascinated by how it was that so many people of a certain type got it all so completely wrong.”
+Both Jefferson and Trump revelled in “the anti-globalist agenda—the belief that America can be a world unto itself, which it never can—or the credo of anti-elitism, that is, that America should be run exclusively by the people without reference to expertise, and consequences be damned,” Jones says.

 Again, though, the comparison ends when we look at Trump himself.
 When anti-elitist, anti-globalist instincts gained traction in the US in the past, they were largely “directed by rational actors” such as Theodore Roosevelt and Jefferson, Jones says.
 It’s fair to say Trump doesn’t belong to that bracket. “[His] presidency will be the ultimate stress test on the constitutional architecture of the USA.”